 There’s another possibility, as well.
 Selling a rental property can include a fair amount of downsides: repairs, dealing with a steady stream of potential buyers (or just “lookie-loos”), and similar irritations.
 Do you have the time or stamina to deal with it all?

 One HomeGo customer didn’t, which is why he sold his rental properties the easy way.

 “My health had taken a turn for the worse.
 I lost my kidneys and bladder.
 We actually had two other homes as well.
 I sold all three of them because I just didn’t have the wherewithal to continue to try to take care of my own properties.
 HomeGo appealed to me mainly because of my health.
 My health went really quickly, and I didn’t know if I was going to recover or not.
 I didn’t feel like I could leave my wife saddled with the rent houses.
 I needed a quick turnaround.”

 Savvy investors, whether its real estate or another investment, have an exit strategy.
 They know how much money they want to invest, how much they’re willing to lose, and what their end-game or final goals are.

-When you achieve your goals as a landlord and investor, this is when to sell a rental property.
+When you achieve your goals as a landlord and investor, you should consider selling your rental property.
 Hanging on to it can result in time, energy, and money lost.